WithSecureOpenSource/see/README.rst

 SEE is available as Python package on the Python Package Index (PyPI).

-It's user's responsibility to install and setup the hypervisors intended to be controlled with SEE.
+It's user's responsibility to install and setup the hypervisors intended to be controlled with SEE and the possible dependencies and subsystems used by the selected image providers.

 Please refer to the documentation to see how to setup and configure each hypervisor.